isovalent/eBPF-Summit-2024-CTF/README.md

-# ebpf Summit 2024 Capture the Flag ⛳️🐝
+# eBPF Summit 2024 Capture the Flag ⛳️🐝

 Welcome to the eBPF 2024 Summit CTF, this year the task will involve a number of challenges around various eBPF technologies.
 Some of the challenges will require use of CLI tools such as `bpftool` and some will require fixing or completing some partial code in order to complete the challenge.

+## Getting help and solving the CTF

+Please register at the [eBPF slack](https://slack.cilium.io) and join the `#ebpf-summit` & `#ebpf-summit-ctf-spoilers` channels!
+Here you will find help and clues, and also a place to submit your answers once you've completed the CTF!.

 ## Getting the CTF up and running !